NoroffFEU/development-platforms/case-studies/docker/docker-case-study.md

 ### Docker hub

 Docker Hub is a register for images and containers where we can get official images.
 This is one of the more extensive registers of container images.
-But not all images are shared publicly.
+Nevertheless, not all images are shared publicly.
 You can share private images there.
-But it's a different payment plan for this on the free version.
+However, there is a different payment plan for this on the free version.
 You can share only in private.

-Docker hub is using a Trust system and is called Trusted Content These three categories make it easier to find the right Image, which is essential because of the security when developing and hosting a docker container.
+Hub is using a Trust system called Trusted Content These three categories make it easier to find the right Image, which is essential because of the security when developing and hosting a docker container.

-**Name of the Categories**
+**Categories**

 1. Docker Official image
 2. Verified Publisher